• Skip to main content

 Table of Contents[Hide][Show]

-• Air Canada Carry-On Size & Weight Limits+−
+• Air Canada Carry-On Policy+−

-• Air Canada Airlines Carry-On Size Dimensions
+• Air Canada Airlines Carry-On Size (Dimensions)

 • Automated carry-on baggage sizers